LHNCBC/ucum-lhc/README.md

 * _@param_ molecularWeight the molecular weight of the substance in question when a conversion is being requested from mass to moles and vice versa.
    This is required when one of the units represents a value in moles.
 It is ignored if neither unit includes a measurement in moles.
+In such cases the mole-based unit must have a single mole unit in the numerator and the mass-based unit must have a single mass unit in the numerator.
 * _@returns_ a hash with six elements:
    * 'status' the will be: 'succeeded' if the conversion was successfully calculated; 'failed' if the conversion could not be made, e.g., if